 A novel strain of coronavirus ("COVID-19") has surfaced and spread around the world.
-The COVID-19 pandemic is creating supply chain disruptions and higher employee absenteeism in our factories and distribution locations.
-As the pandemic continues, health concern risks remain.
+The COVID-19 pandemic is creating supply chain disruptions and higher employee absenteeism in our factories and distribution locations since 2020.
 We cannot predict whether any of our manufacturing, operational or distribution facilities will experience any future disruptions, or how long such disruptions would last.
 It also remains unclear how various national, state, and local governments will react if new variants of the virus spread.
 If the pandemic worsens or continues longer than presently expected, COVID-19 could impact our results of operations, financial position and cash flows.